DChuks-1/sEMG-Gesture_Classification-and-Control/README.md

 This project uses surface EMG signals to classify hand gestures.
 It includes signal processing, machine learning models, and hardware control (Arduino-based).

+## 🧠 Project Scope
+This project explores real-time gesture recognition using sEMG data with integrated muscle fatigue monitoring.
+The goal is to control a robotic arm (simulated) based on gestures, while adapting behaviour based on fatigue indicators (e.g. RMS and Median Frequency drift).

 ## Structure

 - `data/`: Raw and processed sEMG data.